Luis García Berlanga Explained

 Career

-His debut as a film director in 1951 was with the film That Happy Couple in which he worked with Juan Antonio Bardem.
+His debut as a film director in 1951 was with the comedy That Happy Couple in which he worked with Juan Antonio Bardem.
 With Bardem, he is considered to be one of Spanish film renovators after the Spanish Civil War.
 They cofounded a film magazine, Objetivo, in 1953,[10] which existed until 1956.[11]
+The magazine contributed to the struggle for a censorship-free cinema in Francoist Spain.[12]

 Among his films are masterpieces of Spanish cinema such as Welcome Mr. Marshall!
-(1953), in which he highlighted the stereotypes held by both the Spanish and the Americans regarding the culture of the other, as well as a social criticism of 1950s Francoist Spain, and the black comedy The Executioner (1963), a critical portrait about the capital punishment.[12]
+(1953), in which he highlights the stereotypes held by both the Spanish and the Americans regarding the culture of the other, as well as a social criticism of 1950s Francoist Spain,[13] and the black comedy The Executioner (1963), an acclaimed critical portrait about the capital punishment which stars Nino Manfredi.[14]

-Characteristic of his films are their sense of irony and the satires of different social and political situations.
-During the Francoist State, his ability to outwit the censors allowed him to make daring projects, including The Rocket from Calabuch (1956) and Miracles of Thursday (1957).
-His film Plácido (1961), a black comedy about poverty, received a nomination for the Academy Award for Best Foreign Language Film.
-The film also entered into the 1962 Cannes Film Festival,[13] as well as Long Live the Bride and Groom in 1970.[14]
+Characteristic of his films are their sense of irony, the satires of different social and political situations and the use of the long take full of superimposed characters and dialogues.[15]
+Since Welcome Mr. Marshall!, he introduced a mention to the Austro-Hungarian Empire in his films as a private joke.[16]
+During the Francoist State, his ability to outwit the censors allowed him to make daring projects such as The Rocket from Calabuch (1956), starring Edmund Gwenn,[17] and Miracles of Thursday (1957), with Richard Basehart in the lead role.[18]
+His film Plácido (1961), a black comedy about poverty in which he collaborated for the first time with screenwriter Rafael Azcona,[19] received a nomination for the Academy Award for Best Foreign Language Film.
+Plácido also entered into the 1962 Cannes Film Festival,[20] as well as Long Live the Bride and Groom in 1970.[21]

 Personal life and death